darkhelmet/verboselogging/posts/estimation-windows-style.md

 You thought this would be some epic post?
 Well maybe later.
 For now, just some xkcd.

-Everybody hates the fact that Windows can’t seem to estimate file transfers at even remotely well, and finally somebody has made it into something funny.
+Everybody hates the fact that Windows can't seem to estimate file transfers at even remotely well, and finally somebody has made it into something funny.